Lance Berkman

-William Lance Berkman (born February 10, 1976), nicknamed "Fat Elvis" and "Big Puma", is an American baseball coach and former professional baseball outfielder and first baseman, who is the current head baseball coach of the Houston Christian Huskies.
+William Lance Berkman (born February 10, 1976), nicknamed "Fat Elvis" and "Big Puma", is an American baseball coach and former professional baseball outfielder and first baseman, who is the former head baseball coach of the Houston Christian Huskies.
 He played 15 seasons in Major League Baseball (MLB) for the Houston Astros, New York Yankees, St. Louis Cardinals and Texas Rangers.
 Berkman is a six-time MLB All-Star and won a World Series championship and the National League Comeback Player of the Year Award with the Cardinals in 2011.
 He stands 6 ft 1 in, and weighs 220 lb.
 Berkman spent various seasons of his career as a regular at all three outfield positions.

 A standout baseball player at Canyon High School, Berkman attended Rice University, where he played college baseball for the Owls.
-The Astros selected Berkman in the first round of that year's amateur draft, and he debuted in the major leagues in 1999.
+The Astros selected Berkman in the first round of 1997's amateur draft, and he debuted in the major leagues in 1999.
 He joined the Astros' vaunted "Killer B's" lineup that included Jeff Bagwell and Craig Biggio as all three players were instrumental in the club's playoff success.
 The Astros traded Berkman to the Yankees at the 2010 trade deadline.
 He signed with the Cardinals as a free agent for the 2011 and 2012 seasons.
 Berkman played a key part in the Cardinals winning the 2011 World Series, hitting a game-tying single in the bottom of the tenth inning of Game 6, with the Cardinals just one strike away from elimination.
 He played the 2013 season with the Rangers before signing a one-day contract with Houston to officially retire as an Astro.
-In fifteen seasons of baseball, he had an Adjusted On-base plus slugging (OPS)+ at 150 or above six times (the baseline average is 100) while having 100 walks in a seasons three times and 100 RBIs in a season six times.
-Among OPS leaders all-time, he is tied for 30th all-time while being 23rd among players with less than 10,000 plate appearances.
+In fifteen seasons of baseball, he had an Adjusted On-base plus slugging (OPS)+ at 150 or above six times (the baseline average is 100) while drawing 100 walks in a season three times and 100 RBIs in a season six times.
+His career OPS (.943) ranks 32nd in major league history, and he is one of only four players to draw at least 90 walks in nine consecutive seasons, along with Lou Gehrig, Mickey Mantle, and Joe Morgan.

 Active in charity work, Forbes recognized him on their list of "30 most generous celebrities" in 2012.
 He has led a group called "Berkman's Bunch," an outreach for 50 underprivileged kids to meet Berkman before each Saturday home game for autographs and other gifts.
 In 2013, he purchased a fire truck and donated it to the City of West, Texas, after the West Fertilizer Company explosion.

-Early life and college career
+Early life

 Berkman was born in Waco, Texas, the son of Cynthia Ann (née Thomas) and Larry Gene Berkman.
 His paternal grandfather, whose family's surname was originally "Björkman", was of Swedish descent.
 Berkman graduated from Canyon High School in New Braunfels, Texas, in 1994.
+Berkman's No. 23 jersey was retired by his high school alma mater on Mar 2, 2023 and is displayed on the right-field wall at Canyon High School's baseball field.